PredictiveSingularity/.github/profile/EMERGENCE.md

 `Singularity`: Ready?

-#### Updated model, added complex chains and tools to create an capable agent.
+#### Updated model, added complex chains and tools to create a capable agent.

 > [Singularity] Welcome to the Singularity Shell!
 >